-Read our formal diagnosis page to find out if you need to use a medical service.
+Read our formal diagnosis page to decide if a medical service is right for you.

-Read our tips for choosing a gender service - we have full details of all your options.
-If you can afford it, and are over 18, getting both a private and an NHS referral can help you access hormones more quickly.
+Read our page about all of your options and our tips for choosing a gender service.
+If you can afford it, and are over 18, using both private and NHS services together can help you access hormones more quickly.

 Get your referrals